 For an entry level sleeping bag, we were happy to see a down insulated option like the Cosmic Down 20.
 Down allows this bag to be lighter, have a greater level of packability, and offer more comfort than most synthetic sleeping bags.
 Most importantly, down is more long-lasting; even though the fill-power isn't super high in this bag, the insulation will maintain its loft and insulation 2-3 times longer than that of a high-quality synthetic bag.

 It features differential pull cords on the collar that are easy to use.
 We're not convinced that there is a huge benefit to this, but it is nice that Kelty uses water-resistant DriDown, which we feel adds value to this bag and allows it to dry marginally quicker.
-For a bag that offers more features, consider the Sea to Summit III or the Nemo Salsa 30.
-Both offer various features, which earned them a 10 out of 10 in the features metric.

 The Cosmic Down will work well for car camping and moderate length backpacking trips, but it lacks the warmth, weight, and level of packability for us to consider it a well-rounded 3 season sleeping bag.
-It is roomy enough to add several layers once the temperature dipped between 30-40°F; conversely, its full-length zipper allows for the bag to be completely unzipped and used like a blanket for warm summer nights.
+It is roomy enough to add several layers once the temperature dipped between 30-40°F; conversely, its full-length zipper allows for the bag to be completely unzipped and used as a blanket for warm summer nights.

 The Cosmic down is a reasonably versatile bag.
 It's warm enough for most 3-season excursions, comfortable enough for car camping, and light and compact enough for shorter-range backpacking trips.
 It's not a super warm 20° F , nor is it as compressible or as lightweight as we'd like for long range trips.
 All that said, if you're on a budget, the Kelty Cosmic Down will work for most trips and is the best bag you can get your hands on for the price.